Death in Vegas: Trans-Love Energies

 The band released their fifth studio album, Trans-Love Energies, on 26 September 2011 in the UK.
 The album featured vocals by Katie Stelmanis of Austra and Richard Fearless.

 Transmission

-Death in Vegas' sixth studio album was released on 27 May 2016 on Fearless's Drone Records label, featuring vocals by writer and sex symbol Sasha Grey.
-The former Throbbing Gristle members Chris & Cosey remixed "Consequences of love"—a Transmission song performed and composed by Grey and Fearless—and in 2017 Michael Mayer adapted the Chris & Cosey remix in his DJ-Kicks album.
+Death in Vegas's sixth studio album was released on 27 May 2016 on Fearless's Drone Records label, featuring vocals by writer and sex symbol Sasha Grey.
+The former Throbbing Gristle members Chris & Cosey remixed "Consequences of love" - a Transmission song performed and composed by Grey and Fearless - and in 2017 Michael Mayer adapted the Chris & Cosey remix in his DJ-Kicks album.
 Vice described Transmission as an "EBM-inspired romp through the darker edges of the sleazier clubs in the nightlife spectrum".
-In a cameo appearance DJ Harvey plays "Consequences of love" in the rave party at the Grand Palais scene of Mission: Impossible – Fallout.
+In a cameo appearance DJ Harvey plays "Consequences of love" in the rave party at the Grand Palais scene of Mission: Impossible - Fallout.

+Death Mask

+Death in Vegas released its seventh studio album, Death Mask on 6 June 2025, via Drone Records.